 Previously he worked at the University of Cambridge.
-Here he developed expertise in statistical consulting with clinical researchers, the application of statistical methods in medical research, and in trials principally of complex interventions applied across the pathway from modifiable lifestyle behaviours through to obesity and to diabetes and other health consequences.
+Here he became experienced in statistical consulting with clinical researchers, in the application of statistical methods in medical research, and in trials principally of complex interventions applied across the pathway from modifiable lifestyle behaviours through to obesity and to diabetes now its retinal consequences.

 - a Health Survey Statistician (1991-1993) in the nationwide Health And Lifestyle Survey multidisciplinary team;

 - a Consulting Medical Statistician (1996-2002) in the Centre for Applied Medical Statistics, collaborating with clinicians in medical research across the University Clinical School at Addenbrooke's Hospital;

 - a Unit and Trial Statistician (2000-2002) in General Practice and Primary Care Research Unit in trials within Type 2 diabetes and Cancer with Professors of General Practice: Head of Unit Ann-Louise Kinmonth, Jon Emery, Simon Griffin;

 - a Senior Research Scientist (2002-2006) in the Cambridge MRC Biostatistics Unit undertaking Methodological Research with Professor of Biostatistics in cluster randomised trial design with Head of Unit Simon Thompson, and in multivariate meta-analysis for complex interventions with David Spiegelhalter.

-- a Senior Medical Statistician, being Group leader for Statistics within the General Practice and Primary Care Modelling group (2002-2009), lead consulting statistician in the Centre for Applied Medical Statistics (2006-2009), and Statistical Co-investigator in clinical trials across public health, primary care and clinical settings.
+- a Senior Medical Statistician, being Unit lead for Statistics within the General Practice and Primary Care Unit's Statistics and Modelling group (2002-2009), lead consulting statistician in the Centre for Applied Medical Statistics (2006-2009), and Statistical Co-investigator in clinical trials across public health, primary care and clinical settings.

 He studied at the University of Southampton for a BSc in Mathematics with Statistics, MSc in Statistics with Applications in Medicine, and PhD in Social Statistics.

 He held an honorary post from 2007 to 2012 with the University College London Department of Pathology, responsible for statistical modelling in collaborative research investigating the potential of cell-cycle biomarkers to predict the development and progression of cancer.

-Since 2009 he has held an honorary visiting post at the University of Cambridge in the Department of Public Health and Primary Care, continuing his involvement in complex intervention trials in smoking cessation, physical activity, and medication adherence.
+After 2009 he held an honorary visiting post at the University of Cambridge in the Department of Public Health and Primary Care, continuing his involvement in complex intervention trials in smoking cessation, physical activity, and medication adherence.